 Hub For Mercy: Help Your Loved One Navigate Commutation and Parole

 We help each other find our way to freedom.
-In Pennsylvania everyday incarcerated people and their families grapple with the broken system’s of commutation and parole.
-On the inside people share information and swap notes and are also lean on the knowledge of people who have taught themselves about the law in the law library.
-On the outside, however, it can be sometimes hard to know where to turn.
-Family members can feel isolated, confused and at a loss for how to help their families.
+In Pennsylvania everyday incarcerated people and their families grapple with the broken systems of commutation and parole.
+On the inside, people share information, swap notes, and lean on the knowledge of people who have taught themselves about the law in the library.
+On the outside, however, it can be hard to know where to turn.
+Family members can feel isolated, confused, and at a loss for how to help their families.

-Inspired by Participatory Defense Hubs that started in Philadelphia in 2018 and which were initiated in California in 2019, the Hub for Mercy is a space where we can get our questions answered and brainstorm ways we can help the people we love.
-Amistad Law Project’s Legal Team are present at each meeting and can offer the perspective of professionals who have had to navigate the system for years.
+Inspired by Participatory Defense Hubs that started in Philadelphia in 2018 and which were initiated in California in 2019, the Hub for Mercy is a space where we can answer questions and brainstorm ways we can help the people we love.
+Amistad Law Project’s Legal Team hosts each meeting and can offer the perspective of professionals who have navigated the system for years.

-We host the Hub For Mercy every over month on the second Tuesday at 6 PM.
-For 2023 the Hub for Mercy will happen on the following dates: May 9th, July 11th, September 12th and November 14th.
+We host the Hub For Mercy every other month on the second Tuesday at 6 PM.
+For 2023 Hub for Mercy will happen on the following dates: May 9th, July 11th, September 12th and November 14th.

 Are you interested in getting help for your loved ones?
-Sign up on the form below so we can reach out to you and make sure you get the link for the next online meeting of the Hub For Mercy.
+Sign up below so we can reach out to you and send you the link for the next online meeting of the Hub For Mercy.